Northeast China: Economy

-The rural population of the Northeast is heavily concentrated in the warmer southern part of the area, where very warm to hot summer weather permits crops such as maize and millet to be grown with high yields.
+The Northeast is an important breadbasket region of China, as the Northeast China Plain has the largest stretch of arable flatland in the country, with an abundance of fertile black soil.
+The rural population heavily concentrated in the warmer southern part of the Northeast, where very warm to hot summer weather permits crops such as maize and millet to be grown with high yields.
 Soybeans and flax are also very important, as are wheat and barley.
 The region possesses large flocks of sheep, and pigs are abundant in the more densely settled southern part.
-The northern half of Heilongjiang is so cold and poorly drained that agriculture is almost impossible; however, the Amur River provides very rich fishing prospects, and sheep are even more abundant than in southern Heilongjiang.
+The northern half of Heilongjiang is so cold and poorly drained that agriculture is almost impossible; however, the Amur River provides very rich fisheries, and sheep are even more abundant than in southern Heilongjiang.

 Northeast China is the country's traditional industrial base, focusing mainly on equipment manufacturing.
 Major industries include the steel, automobile, shipbuilding, aircraft manufacturing, and petroleum refining industries.
-The gross regional product of the three northeast provinces totaled ¥1.63 trillion in 2002.
-In recent years, the Chinese government has initialized the "Revitalize the Northeast campaign" to turn this region into one of China's economic growth engines.
-As of 2015 the region was losing population and the economy, dominated by state-owned enterprises, was stagnant.
+The Anshan Iron and Steel Works was the most important industrial enterprise in northeast China until the discovery of the Daqing Oil Field in 1959.

+The region supplied many of the staff for the Third Front Construction of industrial bases in China's interior.

+As a response to the return of sent-down youth, state-owned enterprises in the late 1970s and 1980s often started collectively-owned enterprises to create employment opportunities for the family of SOE workers.
+This approach to providing jobs for returning youth was particularly common in northeast China.

+After Reform and Opening Up, much of the industry in China's northeast lagged in economic activity.

+In the 2000s, the Chinese government developed the Northeast Area Revitalization Plan to counteract the economic stagnation that had resulted from an overreliance on state-own enterprises and heavy industry.
+However, the region has continued to struggle economically.
+In 2023, Heilongjian had the second-lowest GDP per person out of all Chinese provinces.
+An aging population and the net outward migration of young workers have introduced additional demographic challenges; in 2023, the population in Heilongjian was declining faster than any other province in China.